duckduckgo/zeroclickinfo-goodies/README.md

 ### Testing

-You can test your goodie via the goodie-test.pl script in the top level directory.
+You should test your goodie via the goodie-test.pl script in the top level directory.

 ```
 # Test a particular query.